Tannaka-Krein reconstruction and ergodic actions of easy quantum groups: Applications to easy quantum groups

 \begin{proof} We have to prove that if $x = \sum \lambda_{p}\eta_{p} = 0$, then $\widetilde{x} = \sum \lambda_{p}N^{\rl(r, p)}\eta_{rpr^{*}}$ also vanishes.
 This follows from a computation using Lemma \ref{lem:removedloopsprojective},

 \end{proof}

 The only issue with the maps $\varphi(r)$ is that it is not clear that their range is in $K_{l}^{\PP}$.
 Ensuring this requires an additional assumption on $\PP$, and it is time to gather all the needed properties into a definition.
+This however requires a few notations: let us denote by $D_{m}\in NC_{2}(0, 2m)$ the pair partition with blocks $(i, 2m-i+1)$ and let $\overline{p}$ the partition obtained by rotating $p$ upside-down, that is to say